-AASA was formed to represent the mutual interests of its members.
-Membership is open to all airlines based in southern Africa and the Indian Ocean islands.
-There are currently 18 Airline Members from this region.
+There are currently 16 Airline Members.
 In addition, Associate Membership is open to airline partner organisations.
-There are currently 30 Associate Members, including Airports Company South Africa (ACSA), and airports, both provincial and private airports, the Air Traffic & Navigation Services (ATNS), the South African Weather Service, several oil companies, major aircraft manufacturers, engine manufacturers, a ground handling company, IT service providers, tourism organisations and other industry associations and partners.
+There are currently 36 Associate Members, including infrastructure service providers, several oil companies, major aircraft manufacturers, engine manufacturers, ground handling companies, service providers, other industry associations and partners.

-AASA’s responsibility includes the representation of Southern African Development Commmunity (SADC) based airlines on the SADC Civil Aviation Committee, a committee comprising directors of civil aviation from SADC states.
+AASA’s responsibility includes the representation of SADC-based airlines on the SADC Civil Aviation Committee as the Airline Consultative Member.

-With AASA’s focus concentrated on any issue related to improving the continued sustainability and profitability of its Airline Members, the regular liaison and good working relationship with its members and partners is highly valued.
+AASA is also a regular participant and contributor to the International Civil Aviation Organization (ICAO) and International Air Transport Association (IATA) initiatives in the region.
+With AASA’s focus concentrated on any issue impacting the airline business, the regular liaison and good working relationship with its Members and partners is highly valued.